fallen-icarus/cardano-loans/README.md

 Contemporary lending/borrowing DApps use liquidity pools which means users must sacrifice custody, delegation control, and voting control of their assets in order to participate in DeFi.
-As these DApps gain adaption, the underlying Cardano blockchain becomes less decentralized and secure.
+As these DApps gain adoption, the underlying Cardano blockchain becomes less decentralized and secure.

 Furthermore, despite issuing "governance tokens", most of these DApps are controlled by nothing more than a multisig.
 The DApp developers have the ability to freeze all market activity.
 The claim is